Merge git fork changes with unrelated histories

 In this synthetic example:

-• forked Git repo: github.com/jane/coolprog
+• Forked Git repository: github.com/jane/coolprog

 Easy way

-Clone forked repo into a temporary directory
+Clone the forked repository into a temporary directory:

 cd ${TMPDIR}